notanthony/SportsBettingArbitrageScript/README.md

 It is very barebones because I wanted to get it ready for the start of the NFL season (You can see my github history starting August 26 2022.)
 A lot of very lucrative promotions started at that time and so time was money :)

+# V2 Matching

+### RUN

+To run this simply run site_parser.py

+# Introduction

+This was version 2 of my attempt to automate betting.
+This had a heavy focus on finding good hedges betweens scraped data while my other v1 version was primarily focused on computing the odds you need to look for.
+I plan on doing a version 3 that will combine the more advanced math of v1 with the increased automation of v2

+Some online gambling sites offer a deposit match with a catch, you have to be X times the deposit to release the bonus.
+With sports betting there are times where the odds on two seperate sites are close to equal or even greater than equal (arbitrage opportunity.)

+For example, lets say Site A will offer a 100% bonus match on $100 but with a 5x playthrough to unlock the bonus.
+That means one must bet $500 before they can withdraw the extra $100.
+Lets say they can find bets where thet only lose 5%.
+Then thet would lose a total of 500\*.05 = 25 and then unlock the $100 bonus meaning they made $75.

+The only issue is these kinds of bets are hard to spot and it takes time

+Phase 1
+Planning:

+MVP
+-> Data
+Copy paste HTML (Caveman)

+-> Basic Processing - Site - Match Info (Teams, Date) - Odds (Moneyline for now)

+-> Generate Bets - Minimize loss on hedges for rollover fufillment bets - Print

+# V1

+See v1 folder

+# Output

 ### Insured Bet